raystack/dagger/docs/reference/transformers.md

       * `tableName`(optional): The table name to be used in the above SQL(default: data_stream)
       * `allowedLatenessInMs`(optional): The allowed lateness for the events streaming in Kafka(default: 0))
 * Functionality:
-  * Enables to apply a SQL transformation on top of streaming data in post processors.
+  * Enables applying a SQL transformation on top of streaming data in post processors.
 Primarily useful if users want to apply SQL transformation/aggregation using fields added via External/Internal Post Processors.
 * Example:
   * SQL:
     ```